CORSMiddleware

 Tip

-See the authexample for a complete working app with login, logout, and protected routes.
+See the kanban_shellexample for a complete working app with login, session-based auth, and protected routes.

 CSRFMiddleware